 What Does a Physiotherapist Do?
 A Complete Guide for Scarborough Patients

 The profession is built on evidence-based practice, meaning treatments are grounded in the latest research.
-Recent studies demonstrate impressive outcomes: patients receiving physiotherapy experience success rates between 68% and 72%, with 79% reporting substantial pain reduction.
-These statistics underscore why physiotherapy has become a cornerstone of modern healthcare.
+Patients receiving physiotherapy experience success rates between 68% and 72%, with 79% reporting substantial pain reduction.

 What Do Physiotherapists Treat?
 The Comprehensive Scope

-The scope of what do physiotherapists treat is remarkably broad, addressing conditions that affect people of all ages and activity levels.
-For Scarborough patients, this means accessible, localized care for virtually any movement-related concern.
+The scope of physiotherapy is remarkably broad, addressing conditions that affect people of all ages and activity levels.

 Musculoskeletal Conditions